RocccYan/DGPM/README.md

 # DGPM
-Codes of a GNN model, Dual-level Graph Pretraining with Motif Discovery(DGPM).
+Code for "Empowering Dual-Level Graph Self-Supervised Pretraining with Motif Discovery" (AAAI'24), which is based on pytorch_geometric, will be released soon.